 WiFi is available at the volunteer accommodation, as well as many cafes and restaurants in the area.
 To keep connected, the local team will provide you with a free local SIM card that you can activate to purchase mobile data for an unlocked mobile phone.

-Private double rooms in the hostel, with the use of the communal bathrooms, can be arranged at an additional cost of US$170 (approximately CA$229), and payment can be made in cash directly to the local team upon arrival.
+Private double rooms in the hostel, with the use of the communal bathrooms, can be arranged at an additional cost of US$200 (approximately CA$286), and payment can be made in cash directly to the local team upon arrival.
 All accommodation upgrades are subject to availability.

 Volunteers travel to their placements from the volunteer accommodation via public transport or by foot.

-Please note, the local team will require a deposit of US$11 (approximately CA$14) from each volunteer for your room key.
+Please note, the local team will require a deposit of US$11 (approximately CA$15) from each volunteer staying in the hostel for your room key.
 This will be refunded to you on your final day when you return your key.

 Portuguese food is delicious and during your time in Portugal, you will be sure to receive some incredible treats.